foghill/PhaseOneFlatironProject/README.md

 Calling the OpenWeather API initially returns an object which contains:

-zip: Zip code
+1. Zip code
-name: City Name
+2. City Name
-latitude
+3. Latitude
-longitude
+4. Longitude
-country
+5. Country

 For example, this is the object returned when a zipcode of '10014' was typed in.